-We sent out over 1,200 invitation reply cards in 2018, and are hoping to do more in 2019.
-(Update: 2020 wasn’t the best year for invitations, but we’re looking up with our 2021 wedding invitations!).
-The reply card is an often-overlooked piece of the invitation suite – we tend to stick with the typical wording and design and move on to more “exciting” parts.
+We sent out over 1,200 invitation reply cards last year, and looking to do even more this year!
+The reply card is an often-overlooked piece of the invitation suite – we tend to stick with the typical RSVP card wording and design and move on to more “exciting” parts.
 The truth is, however, that the invitation RSVP card is the only conversational portion of the suite – the only piece that sends information to your guests and also receives information from your guest – so don’t discount the value of the RSVP card!
 It can save you loads of headache as well as help with your budget if you use it properly!

 Learn to design wedding invitations in our free 7 day Invitation Design Crash Course!

-A reply card is a piece of the suite that allows guests to write in their names and let you know if they can attend your wedding or not.
+A reply card, also known as an RSVP card, is a piece of the suite that allows guests to write in their names and let you know if they can attend your wedding or not.
 It stems from a time when a person would receive a handwritten note as an invitation, and respond with their own handwritten note back.
-We’ve modernized it since then, of course, and a lot of Reply Cards look very similar these days – write your name, check yes or no, return.
+We’ve modernized it since then, of course, and a lot of Reply Cards look very similar these days – write your name, check yes or no, return to sender.
+Pretty simple.